mongodb/specifications/source/unified-test-format/unified-test-format.rst

 runOnThread
 ~~~~~~~~~~~

-The "runOnThread" operation instructs the test runner to schedule an operation
+The ``runOnThread`` operation instructs the test runner to schedule an operation
 to be run on a given thread.
 The given thread MUST begin executing the operation
-immediately. runOnThread MUST NOT wait for the operation to complete.
-If any of
+immediately. ``runOnThread`` MUST NOT wait for the operation to complete.
+If any
-the operation's test assertions fail, the entire test case MUST fail as well.
+of the operation's test assertions fail, the entire test case MUST fail as well.

-When writing test cases that use runOnThread, it's important to note
+When writing test cases that use ``runOnThread``, it's important to note that
-that certain entities are not concurrency-safe (e.g. sessions,
+certain entities are not concurrency-safe (e.g. sessions, cursors) and therefore
-cursors) and therefore SHOULD NOT be used in operations on multiple
-different threads entities.
+SHOULD NOT be used in operations on multiple different threads entities.

 The following arguments are supported: